ttscoff/bunch/using-bunch/preferences.md

 : Determines whether your Bunch items launch in order or all at once.
 See [Execution Sequence]({{ site.baseurl }}/docs/bunch-files/sequence/) for more information.

 Quit Apps Open in Other Bunches
 : When this is off and you toggle a Bunch closed, it will avoid quitting apps that are currently open in another Bunch.
-Turn it on to quit all apps in the Bunch, regardless of other Bunches.
+Turn it on to quit all apps in the Bunch, regardless of their state in other Bunches.
 This can be enabled on individual Bunches using the [`quits apps: always` frontmatter]({{ site.baseurl }}/docs/bunch-files/frontmatter/#behavior).

-Remember Open Bunches
-: If this option is enabled, any Bunches you had open when Bunch was quit (or terminated) will be reloaded when Bunch is relaunched.
-If an open Bunch is also part of a [startup script]({{ site.baseurl }}/docs/bunch-files/startup-scripts/), it will be ignored during launch.

-Save Current Wallpaper as Default
-: When you use [Wallpaper commands](http://brettterpstra.com/bunch-beta/docs/bunch-files/commands/#wallpaper), Bunch stores your current wallpaper so it can restore it when the Bunch closes.
-Use this option if you change your wallpaper while Bunch is running and want to make sure it has the right desktops stored.

----

-Run In Menu Bar/Run In Dock
-: Switch between running Bunch with an icon in the Dock and running as a Menu Bar item.
-In Menu Bar state Bunch won't show up in the Application Switcher (Cmd-Tab).

-Launch at Login
-: Add and remove Bunch from your User Login Items.

----

-Change Bunch Folder
+## Bunch Folder

+The field next to "Bunch Folder" will show your current Bunch Folder location.
+If you've changed the Bunch Folder location, clicking the popup button will allow you to quickly change between recent locations.

+Set
 : Select a new folder where Bunch will look for `.bunch` files.
-At the bottom of the menu you'll find quick links to previous Bunch folders, which is handy if you switch Bunch sets frequently.

-Reveal Bunches in Finder
+Reveal
 : Opens the folder containing your `.bunch` configuration files (Bunches) in Finder for editing.

-Refresh Bunches
-: You can use "Refresh Bunches" at any time to update the menu after editing your configutation files.
-As of version 1.0.10 this shouldn't be necessary, changes will automatically be detected.
-You can still use this to force a refresh if something seems out of date.

----

-Recent Bunch Folders
+## Bunch Editor

-: If you've changed your Bunch folder, you'll find previous folders listed here for quick switching.
+Click the button to select an external editor for your Bunch files.
+You can hold down command while clicking any Bunch in the menu to open its file in your editor.